 Congratulations to the new family and thank you so much for opening your hearts and home to them!

-That’s only PART of the miracles that occurred at the shelter this week however!
+The Birman cat’s adoption is only PART of the miracles that occurred at the shelter this week however!

 Other people who had seen Zipper and Missy’s story had hoped they would be the new family the cats so needed.
 But when the duo went home with the Clauses (sorry their names have been kept private), they decided NOT to leave empty handed.